BenGitsCode/today-i-learned/life/about-me/laurpaik-about-me.md

 # Stuff I learn about myself

 This isn't useful file for other people, but I learn new things about myself all the time, and sometimes it's important to have little reminders about it.
-This'll probably be more of a bulleted list and I don't plan on submitting a pull request for this anyway.
+This'll probably be more of a bulleted list tbh.

 ## Personality/Trust/Fears